MatthewCash/nixos-config/README.md

 To update the flake's inputs and apply the changes run `nix run .#full-upgrade`

 Use `nix run .#test` to verify that all systems evaluate successfully before committing

+## Standalone Home Manager Configurations

+Home Manager configurations can be applied without applying the entire system configuration

+Impermanence is disabled when using a standalone configuration

+To apply the configuration run `nix run .#homeConfigurations.<system>.<name>` replacing `<system>` with the appropriate system in `systems/` and `<name>` with a username listed in that system's home config

 ## Directory Structure